stylepatrick/mining-telegram-notifier/README.md

 # mining-telegram-notifier
  Telegram notifier for your mining rig.
 Can be used for mining Pools like etherminer.org.
- Will send notification over a Telegram BOT if Hashrate decrease or if rig goes offline.
+ Will send notification over a Telegram BOT if Hashrate decrease/increase or if rig goes offline.

 ## Setup
 - PoolApi -> Pool API URL (ex. https://api.ethermine.org)